Importing for UK businesses who move goods from Ireland to Northern Ireland in a no-deal Brexit.

-If you’re importing a vehicle from Ireland to Northern Ireland you’ll need to tell HMRC and may need to pay import VAT depending on the type of vehicle.
-You will need to do this within 14 days of the vehicle arriving in Northern Ireland.
+You must tell HMRC if you import a vehicle from Ireland to Northern Ireland.
+You must do this within 14 days of the vehicle arriving in Northern Ireland.

 If you already use a secure registration scheme you do not need to change the way you register new vehicles.